ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 The above command instructs `sftp` to connect to server `<server name>` using account `<account name>`.
-Being an interactive application, `sftp` will then enter a command loop where it prints an `sftp>` prompt, waits for user input, reads a command from the user, executes that command, and repeats.
-The `bye`, `exit`, or `quit` commands tell `sftp` to close the connection to the server, exit the program, and return the user back to the local shell.
+Being an interactive application, `sftp` will then enter a command loop where it prints an `sftp>` prompt, waits for you to enter a command, executes that command, and repeats.
+The `bye`, `exit`, or `quit` commands tell `sftp` to close the connection to the server, exit the program, and return you back to your local shell.

 ### Current Directories

-Because `sftp`'s purpose is file transfer and management, it has the same concept of a *current directory* as a regular shell, to relieve the user from always having to enter absolute paths to identify the file(s) on which they want to operate.
+Because `sftp`'s purpose is file transfer and management, it has the same concept of a *current directory* as a regular shell, to relieve you from always having to enter absolute paths to identify the file(s) on which you want to operate.
 Unlike a regular shell, however, `sftp` has *two* current
-directories: one on the local computer, and one on the server.
-Consequently, the commands to query or alter those current directories also come in pairs, where the command referring to the local current directory has an "l" (*lowercase* l for "local")prefix, and the other one works exactly like the shell command of the same name:
+directories: one on your local computer, and one on the server.
+Consequently, the commands to query or alter those current directories also come in pairs, where the command referring to the local current directory has an "l" (*lowercase* l for "local") prefix, and the other one works exactly like the shell command of the same name:

 * `pwd` and `lpwd` (for "(local) print working directory") print the paths of